DominikSpringer/ScraperforReddit/README.md

 2. go to: https://www.reddit.com/prefs/apps and register your application
 3. note down the client_id (14 character string) and the client_secret

+Now make sure you have all the necessary Python packages installed.
+This can be done conveniently via pip, which if not yet done, can be installed via sudo apt install python-pip.\
+Next find the path you installed the Scraper to and add it to the following command : **pip install -r /PathToDirectory/ScraperforReddit/requirements.txt** which, when executed will install all necessary dependencies.

 # Get it running
 After having registered an Reddit API (see Introduction above):
 1. open **settings.py** of this directory and fill in: